bluelightco/blog-argocd/README.md

-# ArgoCD Demo
+# ArgoCD blogpost
-Just a repo used for ArgoCD demo.
+Just a repo used for ArgoCD blog post.